 Residence Halls

-Residential Education, Housing & Student Life Operations are committed to providing a safe, clean, well-maintained living learning environment for all residents.
-The residence halls represent a wide variety of living options including single, double and suite-style arrangements.
+The Housing and Residence Life team are committed to providing a safe, clean, well-maintained living learning environment for all residents.
+The residence halls represent a wide variety of living options including single, double, and suite-style arrangements.
 Visit the website at housing.unca.edu.

-Community Directors (CDs) are full time, professional Residential Education staff members, who live in each residence hall area.
-Resident Assistants (RAs), are student staff members, who live on the halls/floors of each building.
-Residential Education staff offer programs and activities based on the University student learning outcomes and the University Strategic Plan that complement and enrich each student’s campus experience.
+Area Directors (ADs) are full-time, professional staff members, who live in each residence hall area.
+Resident Assistants (RAs) are student staff members who live on the halls/floors of each building.
+Staff offer programs and activities based on the University student learning outcomes and the University Strategic Plan that complement and enrich each student’s campus experience.
 Staff members plan and coordinate educational and social programs, as well as outreach and support, including a wide variety of activities, such as lectures, movies, discussion groups and intramural teams.

 Each of the seven residence hall areas is a short walk from classroom buildings, the library, dining hall, and recreation facilities.
 All areas offer computer labs, collaboratories, kitchens, laundry facilities and lounges for students to study or relax.